 The Fathers and Families Center team is passionate, talented, and supportive of all our program participants and their families.
 Our diverse staff is united in the belief that every man who walks through our doors can build a noble legacy of fatherhood for their children.
 See our team members below—and be sure to take a look at our bios to learn more about us.

-Been a part of Fathers and Families Center: Since the beginning!
+Been a part of Fathers and Families Center: August 2022

 Education: Bachelor’s degrees in sociology and psychology, University of California at Santa Cruz; MS in education, Indiana University